Vaibhav110/LLMs-TimeSeries/docs/report.md

 # Abstract

-Provide a brief overview of the project objhectives, approach, and results.
+LLMs, as Large language models, are recognized for their ability to generalize across a broad range of natural language tasks.
+Existing research has harnessed their extensive world knowledge and powerful pattern-recognition capabilities, often through the integration of specialized adapters and fine tuning for numerical input and projection layers for output generation.
+However, there remains limited exploration into whether LLMs can effectively handle more general time series tasks, either with or without task-specific fine-tuning applied to raw time series data or image-transformed representations.
+This study aims to assess LLM performance on edge devices by evaluating four different configurations: fine-tuning on raw data, no fine-tuning on raw data, fine-tuning on image-transformed data, and no fine-tuning on image-transformed data.
 # 1. Introduction

 This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
+* Motivation & Objective:
+* Large Language Models (LLMs) are traditionally known for their prowess in handling text data, but their use in time series data analysis has yet to be explored much.
+Since these models excel at capturing sequential dependencies in text, they may also effectively model the sequential dependencies inherent in time series data.
+Taking that forward, we plan to enable LLM for time series forecasting on embedded systems.
+We chose the Llama 3.2 1B [4] LLM, which is a pre-trained model that can run on edge devices via inputs in the form of raw data as well as images.
+*
-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
+* State of the Art & Its Limitations:
-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
+* Novelty & Rationale:
-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
+* Potential Impact:
-* Challenges: What are the challenges and risks?
+* Challenges:
-* Requirements for Success: What skills and resources are necessary to perform the project?
+* Requirements for Success:
-* Metrics of Success: What are metrics by which you would check for success?
+* Metrics of Success:

 # 2. Related Work

 # 3. Technical Approach